sherrymax/aps-examples/aps-set-process-values-to-acs-file-properties/readme.md

-#### The project contains all the components required to create an APS task Listener
+#### The project contains all the components required to set the process values as custom properties of uploaded document.

 ### Use-Case / Requirement
-Build a process to create a listener that listens to a task.
+Build a process :
+1. User should enter values and attach a file to a human task.
+2. The process instance values should be bound as custom properties (Aspects) of the attached file in ACS.

 ### Prerequisites to run this demo end-2-end